gallexi/darray/README.md

 <a name="constexpr-note_"> </a>

 ### *A Note About Macros and Constant Expressions
-C lacks true generics, so the following "functions" in the darray library implemented as macros to allow psudo-container-generics and as a result suffer from [double evaluation](https://dustri.org/b/min-and-max-macro-considered-harmful.html) of their `darr` parameter:
+C lacks true generics, so the following "functions" in the darray library implemented as macros to allow psudo-container-generics.
+As a result these macros suffer from [double evaluation](https://dustri.org/b/min-and-max-macro-considered-harmful.html) of their `darr` parameter:

 + da_push
 + da_pop